SonnyK33/obsidian/A Monetary and Fiscal History of the US 1961-2021.md

 **Chapter 2 - Inflation and the Rise of Monetarism**

-Monetarists led by Friedman argues the fed should be affecting policy by targeting money supply

-Said fiscal deficits don’t matter if accompanied by bond issuance

-This relies on believing that demand for money is inelastic that is not dependent on rates - which many disputes
+Monetarism emerged as a new economic theory based on the importance of the moeny supply.
+Monetarists, led by Friedman, argued the Fed should be affecting policy by targeting money supply.
+He argued fiscal deficits don’t matter if they're accompanied by bond issuance.
+This requires you to believe that demand for money is inelastic that is not dependent on rates - which many dispute.

 Vertical LM curve